scottspace/scottspace.github.io/aboutme.md

 phenomena with tensor calculus and computational graphs, optimized through deep learning, reinforcement learning, generative adversarial networks, and more.

-if that sounds like mumbo jumbo, don't worry. we'll get to it.  :-)
+if that sounds like gobbleygook, don't worry. we'll get to it.  :-)